+44 (0)1604 968 820 Speak to an expert

 Step 4: Analyse the data

-With your data in satisfactory state, it’s time for analysis.
+With your data in a satisfactory state, it’s time for analysis.
 Look for trends and patterns in your data, and pay close attention to your sales and inventory data.

 Here you should aim to identify the key drivers for demand in your business, which might include time of year, trends, marketing campaigns, or even economic conditions.